The recent history of the Eurasian Wolf Canis lupus in Central Europe, like almost everywhere

 since the Grey Wolf’s extinction, to have to take over its role in nature.

-Since 1990, the Grey Wolf has been protected by the Nature Conservation Act in Germany,
+Since 1990, the Eurasian Wolf has been protected by the Nature Conservation Act in Germany,

 Increasing exploration movements of Eastern European populations led in 2000, for the first

-time since 1850, to the reproduction of a wild pair of Grey Wolves.
+time since 1850, to the reproduction of a wild pair of Eurasian Wolves.
 Then the development

 So, 20 years later a monitoring yielded the following results (source: Bundesamt für Naturschutz):